gridscale/terraform-provider-gridscale/website/docs/r/k8s.html.md

     * `cluster_cidr` - (Immutable) The cluster CIDR that will be used to generate the CIDR of nodes, services, and pods.
 The allowed CIDR prefix length is /16.
 If the cluster CIDR is not set, the cluster will use "10.244.0.0/16" as it default (even though the `cluster_cidr` in the k8s resource is empty).
     * `cluster_traffic_encryption` - Enables cluster encryption via wireguard if true.
 Only available for GSK version 1.29 and above.
 Default is false.

+* `oidc_enabled` - (Optional) Enable OIDC for the k8s cluster.

+* `oidc_issuer_url` - (Optional) URL of the provider that allows the API server to discover public signing keys.
+Only URLs that use the https:// scheme are accepted.

+* `oidc_client_id` - (Optional) A client ID that all tokens must be issued for.

+* `oidc_username_claim` - (Optional) JWT claim to use as the user name.

+* `oidc_groups_claim` - (Optional) JWT claim to use as the user's group.

+* `oidc_signing_algs` - (Optional)The signing algorithms accepted.
+Default is 'RS256'.
+Other option is 'RS512'.

+* `oidc_groups_prefix` - (Optional) Prefix prepended to group claims to prevent clashes with existing names (such as system: groups).
+For example, the value oidc: will create group names like oidc:engineering and oidc:infra.

+* `oidc_username_prefix` - (Optional) Prefix prepended to username claims to prevent clashes with existing names (such as system: users).
+For example, the value oidc: will create usernames like oidc:jane.doe.
+If this flag isn't provided and --oidc-username-claim is a value other than email the prefix defaults to ( Issuer URL )# where ( Issuer URL ) is the value of --oidc-issuer-url.
+The value - can be used to disable all prefixing.

+* `oidc_required_claim` - (Optional) A key=value pair that describes a required claim in the ID Token.
+Multiple claims can be set like this: key1=value1,key2=value2.

+* `oidc_ca_pem` - (Optional) Custom CA from customer in pem format as string.

 ## Timeouts

 Timeouts configuration options (in seconds):